 We love creative writing.
-The skills learnt from writing creatively are, in our opinion, some of the most valuable skills students can acquire.
+The skills learned from writing creatively are, in our opinion, some of the most valuable skills students can acquire.
 Despite this, we know from speaking with our customers that teaching creative writing can be one of the more difficult English lessons to teach.
 So I thought I would put together some tips to consider when writing creatively.

 1. Think about your readers.
 Who are they and what sort of things will interest them.

 2. Think about your opening paragraph.
-Is it gripping; will it make readers want to continue reading.
+Is it gripping; will it make readers want to continue reading?
 Raise questions that require answers.

 3. Think about your ending.
 Leave readers remembering your work.
 Don’t leave unanswered questions.
 Be careful with cliff-hangers, the majority of readers want an ending.
 It’s all very well leaving readers to think for themselves, but try and do that during the piece, not at the end.